AJV009/XeonAJ_AJV009/readme.md

 ### An opportunity to utilize my skills and and take my ablities in computing further.
 As am just getting started with AI, I expect to join a big community experimenting with AI technologies.

 # Experiences, Certificates and Skills
+### Internship at QED42 (Sept 2020 - present)
+A training period to become a Full Stack Drupal Developer

+### Internship at Kode IT Solutions as Security Analyst and Architect, Pune (May - July 2020)
+Finding bugs and security issues in projects and company infrastructure

+### Internship at Tablabs, Ahmednagar (May - July 2019)
+Developed a PHP based Library Management Project.

 ### Running a small IT organization named [XeonAJ](https://www.google.com/search?q=xeonaj) (Computer Consultant) (April  2019)
 Helping out small local business to flourish with the power of Wordpress and Googe My Business

-### Internship at Tablabs, Ahmednagar (May - July 2019)
-Developed a PHP based Library Management Project.

-### Internship at Kode IT Solutions as Security Analyst and Architect, Pune (May -July 2020)
-Finding bugs and security issues in projects and company infrastructure

 ### Course completion Certificates
 - DataCamp: Introduction to Python, R, SQL and Supervised Learning with Scikit-Learn